EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 }
 ```

 This is even more straightforward than the previous one.
-We just call the `FindByNameAsync` method by giving it the username of the account we want, make sure that we atually found it, and then just return the data.
+We just call the `FindByNameAsync` method by giving it the username of the account we want, make sure that we actually found it, and then just return the data.

 For the response, we use the same `User` class that we created to represent the input for the creation endpoint.
 If we added more fields to the user profile, we could include them here.
 Alas, we only have username and email for now.